There Was More to White Mills than Glass

 Eddie Murphy played on the White Mills baseball team, managed by John C. Dorflinger, in 1907.
 Murphy, a right fielder, made it to the World Series of 1913 with Connie Mack's Philadelphia Athletics.
 His former friends in White Mills fashioned him a regulation-size cut-glass bat.
 It was to be presented by Governor John K. Tener, but he was detained by official business, so the gift was made by John C. Dorflinger.

 As in countless other American towns at the turn of the century, the general interest and activity during the summer in White Mills centered around the success of the local ball club.
 Nearly every boy owned a ball and glove, and many boys later graduated into the Big Leagues, including White Mill's own Eddie Murphy, second from the left in the back row.
-Team manager John C. Dorflinger is the man seated in the front row, center.
+Team manager John C. Dorflinger is the

 Erected by Dorflinger-Suydam Wildlife Sanctuary, Lackawanna Heritage Valley, DCNR, Lackawanna Wonderful, and National Park Service.